yoratoni/mongodb-controller/README.md

 };

 /**
- * The main migration function.
+ * The main migration script function.
  * @param db The database.
  * @param collection The collection.
  * @param count The number of documents to process.